 Managing environmental performanceplus

 We recognise the role we play in promoting environmental protection and are committed to conducting our business in a safe and responsible manner, including protecting and minimising the impact of our operations on the environment.
 We are focused on reducing our environmental impact and aim to continuously improve our performance.
-In 2024, we developed a dedicated Environmental Policy which is available at: investors.eurocell. co.uk.
-Applying to all colleagues across part of the Group, the Policy outlines our commitments towards reducing emissions, energy consumption, biodiversity and environmental issues, waste and resource use, water use, and the environmental impacts of our products.
+Our dedicated Environmental Policy remains available at: investors.eurocell.co.uk.
+The policy outlines our commitments towards reducing emissions, energy consumption, biodiversity and environmental issues, waste and resource use, water use and the environmental impacts of our products.

 Energy and greenhouse gas emissionsplus

-We are also pleased to report the following operational initiatives undertaken this year to reduce our energy consumption and greenhouse gas emissions:
+We are also pleased to report the following initiatives progressed in 2025 to reduce our energy consumption and greenhouse gas emissions:

-- Completed the installation of solar panels at our main extrusion facilities in August 2024, which as of the publication of this report have yielded nearly 250,000 kWh of electricity at our Clovernook site
+- Having completed installation of solar panels at our main extrusion facility in 2024, this system yielded nearly 1,000,000 kWh of electricity in 2025

 Energy consumption and emissions data

-We have continued to develop our end-to-end carbon footprint methodology, which includes a full emissions analysis for 2023 and 2024, as set out in the table below.
+We have continued to refine our end-to-end carbon footprint methodology, which includes a full emissions analysis for 2024 and 2025, as set out in the table below.
+2025 emissions data includes Alunet from the acquisition in March.

 Notes to table: